 Managing Partner and Co-Founder

 Rye is a Co-Founder and Managing Partner of Double Time Capital.
 He previously led a new energy investments team as a special advisor to the CEO of Duke Energy.
-Rye is a former United States Marine Corps officer.
-He also co-founded the non-governmental organization Carolina For Kibera.
-Rye’s current board affiliations include Carolina For Kibera, NDI, and the Environmental Defense Fund – Southeast.
-He is a graduate of the University of North Carolina at Chapel Hill, Harvard Kennedy School and Harvard Business School, and he received an honorary doctorate from Dartmouth College.
+Rye is a former United States Marine Corps officer and co-founder of the non-governmental organization Carolina For Kibera (CFK).
+Rye’s current board affiliations include CFK, NDI, and the Environmental Defense Fund – Southeast.
+He is an elected director of the Harvard Alumni Association and serves on the Investment Committee of The Yard Ventures.
+He graduated from UNC-Chapel Hill, Harvard Kennedy School and Harvard Business School, and received an honorary doctorate from Dartmouth.

 Chief Financial Officer

 Julie provides outsourced financial and back-office services to Double Time and its funds.
 She is a former Director of Finance for Parish Capital Advisors (sold to the StepStone Group), a private equity fund of funds with over $2 billion of assets under management, where she oversaw back office administration, accounting, and reporting.
 Earlier in her career, she served as a senior tax manager for Ernst & Young LLP where she focused on real estate and venture capital.
 Julie is a CPA with over 20 years of experience.
 She is a graduate of Clemson University.

 Mac is a Principal at Senior Management Advisory.
 He was formerly a Senior Vice President at Hannon Armstrong, the CFO at Sungevity, a venture-backed residential solar sales and leasing company, and the Managing Director of Structured Finance and Business Development at SunPower.
 Mac was a member of the 2016 cohort of the Stanford Distinguished Careers Institute.
 He is a graduate of the University of Texas at Austin and Stanford University.